 GDPR stands for the General Data Protection Regulation.
 It’s a law enacted by the European Commission in 2016 that went into effect on May 25, 2018.
 It’s designed to protect the privacy of all EU citizens, including when those citizens engage with businesses located outside the European Union, by imposing regulations around personal data.
 For more information on GDPR, check out our blog series.

 The information provided here is intended to be educational and should not be construed as legal advice.
-Klaviyo encourages all of our customers -- and all ecommerce merchants -- to seek legal advice for counsel on how they specifically should prepare for GDPR.
+Klaviyo encourages all of our customers— and all ecommerce merchants— to seek legal advice for counsel on how they specifically should comply with GDPR.

 Is it legal for me to transfer data from my European customers to Klaviyo?